Robert C. MacKenzie: Rhodesian SAS service

 In 1970, MacKenzie traveled to Rhodesia in Africa, and passing the rigorous selection course, enlisted as a foreign volunteer in the Rhodesian Special Air Service, where from then on until 1980, he rose through the ranks from Trooper to Captain and SAS Squadron Commander.

 Decorations received during this time served with the Rhodesian SAS include the Bronze Cross of Rhodesia for "gallantry and determination in action" and the Silver Cross of Rhodesia for "conspicuous gallantry and leadership in action."

+SADF/Transkei Service

 When the Rhodesian Bush War ended with the Lancaster House Agreement, MacKenzie resigned from the new Zimbabwe National Army and joined the South African Defence Force as a Special Forces Major.
 The following year, he joined the Transkei Defence Force as second-in-command, Transkei Special Forces Regiment.
-In 1983, Lesotho security officials accused Mackenzie of training Lesotho Liberation Army members.
+In March 1983, Lesotho security officials accused Mackenzie of training Lesotho Liberation Army members and leading a unit in an unsuccessful attack on a PMU base near Ongeluksnek.
 In 1985, after 15 years serving abroad, he returned to the United States.